Package 'arcgeocoder'

 return_coords

-return input coordinates with results if TRUE.
+Logical.
+If TRUE, return input coordinates with the results.

 verbose